Water Access Initiative

 Impact metrics with annual report integration

-Partner & donation CTAs
+Partner and donation CTAs

 The client provided two comparable NGO websites as visual and structural references pointing toward a clean, image-led, mission-forward aesthetic.
 Both used strong photography, minimal copy hierarchies, and clear donor conversion paths.